Relationship Ups and Downs | A Survivor's Guide

 How can you know that you have reached the power struggle stage and that your relationship is in trouble?
 Of course, one of the main signs is that there is a lack of intimacy.

+You may have different goals and beliefs which don’t align with each other.
 Similarly, this distance may translate into full-on avoidance of the partner, preferring to hang out with others instead.
-You may have different goals and beliefs which clearly don’t align with each other.
-Finally, unhealthy interactions are a clear sign of trouble.
+Finally, unhealthy interactions or domestic abuse are a clear sign of trouble.

-However, if you find yourself irritated by just about everything your partner does, or if their simple breathing is enough to make you go insane, the relationship may be beyond saving.
+However, if you find yourself irritated by just about everything your partner does, or if their simple breathing is enough to make you go insane, the relationship may be beyond saving and not just another rough patch.

 If you are constantly finding faults with one another, or if you both walk on eggshells whenever you are together, you may want to think about the state of your relationship and whether this is salvageable.